microsoft/verona/docs/internal/compiler-steps.md

 * (opt) Type pruning (intersection of unions to concrete)
 * (opt) `match` elision, removing unreachable cases
 * (opt) Dynamic to static calls conversion after inlining
-* (opt) Array bounds check elision to improve vectorisation
+* (opt) Array bounds check hoisting/elision to improve vectorisation

 All of the steps above marked `(opt)` are optional.
 They improve the quality of the code generated but are not necessary for correct lowering.